Beyond boundaries: Gary Lorden's groundbreaking contributions to sequential analysis: Sequential Changepoint Detection: Lorden's Minimax Change Detection Theory

 This statistic is called the CUSUM statistic.
 Page's CUSUM procedure is the first time $n \geq 1$ such that the CUSUM statistic $W_n$ exceeds a positive threshold $a$:

-\cite{page-bka54} suggested measuring the risk due to a false alarm by the mean time to false alarm $\Eb_\infty [T]$ and the risk associated with a true change detection by the mean time to detection $\Eb_0 [T]$ when the change occurs at the very beginning.
-He called these performance characteristics the Average Run Length (ARL).
-Page also analyzed the CUSUM procedure defined by \eqref{CUSUMstat}--\eqref{CUSUM_ST} using these operating characteristics.
-While the false alarm rate is reasonable to measure by the ARL to false alarm $\ARLFA(T)=\Eb_\infty[T]$, the risk due to a true change detection is reasonable to measure by the conditional expected delay to detection $\Eb_\nu[T-\nu | T > \nu]$ for any possible change point $\nu \in \Zbb_+$ but not necessarily by the ARL to detection $\Eb_0[T]$.
-Ideally, a good detection procedure has to guarantee small values of the expected detection delay for all change points $\nu\in \Zbb_+$ when $\ARLFA(T)$ is set at a certain level.
+\citet{page-bka54} proposed measuring the risk due to a false alarm by the mean time to false alarm $\Eb_\infty [T]$ and the risk associated with a true change detection by the mean time to detection $\Eb_0 [T]$ when the change occurs at the very beginning.
+These are commonly known as the Average Run Length (ARL).
+Page also analyzed the CUSUM procedure defined by equations \eqref{CUSUMstat}--\eqref{CUSUM_ST} using these operating characteristics.

+While the false alarm rate is reasonable to measure by the ARL to false alarm $\ARLFA(T)=\Eb_\infty[T]$, the risk due to a true change detection is better measured by the conditional expected delay to detection $\Eb_\nu[T-\nu | T > \nu]$ for any possible change point $\nu \in \Zbb_+$, rather than by the ARL to detection $\Eb_0[T]$.
+Ideally, a good detection procedure should guarantee small values of the expected detection delay for all change points $\nu\in \Zbb_+$ when $\ARLFA(T)$ is set at a certain level.
 However, if the false alarm risk is measured in terms of the ARL to false alarm, i.e., it is required that $\ARLFA(T)\geq \gamma$ for some $\gamma \geq 1$, then a procedure that minimizes the conditional expected delay to detection $\Eb_\nu[T-\nu | T > \nu]$ uniformly over all~$\nu$ does not exist.
-For this reason, we have to resort to different optimality criteria, e.g., Bayesian and minimax criteria.
+For this reason, we must resort to different optimality criteria, such as Bayesian and minimax criteria.

 The minimax approach posits that the changepoint is an unknown not necessarily random number.
 Even if it is random its distribution is unknown.